Sky1sBloo/JsCalc/README.md

 1. Feel free to customize the calculator to your liking.

 ## Contribution
-If you'd like to contribute to the development, please follow these steps:
+If you'd like to contribute to the development of this project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.